Dearthtacular/Mastermind/README.md

 No dot / dot absent:  The player selected a color that is not present in the code maker's code.
 <br>

 >__Note__: The report dot locations are not fixed relative to the vertical locations guessed by the player.
 In other words, if a guess yields a green dot in the __upper left__ quadrant of the reporting field, an _identical_ guess may yield a green dot in the __lower right__ quadrant of the reporting field.
-All dot locations are randomized each turn, but the same information is conveyed.
+All dot locations are randomized each turn.
+The code maker is saying, "One color is in the correct location, but I'm not saying which one or where."

 ## Examples